 It’s just a short drive from Pennsylvania, Delaware, Maryland, New Jersey, and D.C.
 They’re open all summer.
 Plus, they’re open special weekends for Halloween & Christmas themed fun as well!

-It opened in 1963, and I honestly feel deprived that my parents never took me here while I was little.
-So, ever since one of my good friends told me about it I have been dying to take my son.
-As soon as I heard about their “Happy Hauntings” special Halloween weekends I started making plans!
+It opened in 1963, and I honestly feel a little deprived that my parents never took me here while I was little.
+Ever since one of my good friends told me about it, I have been dying to take my son.
+As soon as I heard about their “Happy Hauntings” special Halloween Weekends I started making plans!
 (Please be sure to check their website to confirm dates and times, as seasonally it changes.)
 We decided to go for a Saturday Night “Happy Haunting”.
 Kids (& adults) are encouraged to wear their costumes to the park.
 There’s lots of Halloween inspired decorations.
 In addition they also have a special Trick or Treat Trail for the kids!

-It took us about two hours to get there, but it was a smooth ride and the perfect time to get “N” to nap, since he NEVER takes naps anymore .. but, boy was this momma glad when he got real quiet in the backseat with heavy lids drooping.
+It took us about two hours to get there, but it was a smooth ride and the perfect time to get my munchkin to nap, since he NEVER takes naps anymore!
+Boy was I elated when it got real quiet in the backseat.
 I knew he was going to need a lot of energy for all of the rides and excitement.
 And let’s be honest I also wanted to crank the 80’s/90’s radio station the whole ride up, so I could sing Love Is A Battlefield at the top of my lungs.
 He’s a heavy sleeper.

 When we got close to Dutch Wonderland, the first thing we noticed were all of the outlets it’s surrounded by.
-There are so MANY shops up there.
-If you have time to stop there as well, it’s definitely worth it.
+There are so MANY places to shop up there.
+If you have time to stop there it’s definitely worth it.
 I grabbed a couple of Christmas gifts (ok & maybe some clothes too..)
 There were some great deals though!

 Eager to let the fun begin we pretty much jumped on the first ride we saw, which happen to be one of those, that flys up and down in the air in circles, really fast.
 Than in reverse.
-I love rides like that, but what I do know now, is that N does not.
+I love rides like that, but what I do know now, is that despite begging to go on it, my little munchkin does not.
 As soon as we got off he said “Mommy, that was fun, but let’s never do that again.”
-I laughed and of course obliged.
-I also thought to myself fortunately, there is such a GREAT variety of rides here, a little something for everyone.
+I laughed obligingly.
+Fortunately there really is such a GREAT variety of rides here, a little something for everyone.
 With the majority being geared toward the younger kids, it’s absolutely perfect!

 Next, we headed toward the bumper cars, he saw kids riding them in a commercial and had been talking about it all day long.
 They did not disappoint.
-After that we decided to play a few games, so N could win some souvenirs.
-When we finished there, we were able to jump on the Sky Ride which took us from one side of the park to the other, while we hung up there we could see everything below us and scout out our next stops!
+After that we decided to play a few games, so he could win some souvenirs.
+When we finished there, we were able to jump on the Sky Ride which took us from one side of the park to the other, while we hung up in the sky we could see everything below us and scout out all of our next stops!

 There are so many fun, unique rides too.
 Plus, shows and appearances by all of the Royal friends (The Princess, The Dragon, Merlin, & The Knight.)
-We did spot Duke the Dragon & N was beyond thrilled!
+We did spot Duke the Dragon & my little man was beyond thrilled!

 We had an awesome weekend & are definitely going back up soon!
-In November & December they have a “Winter Wonderland” with all kinds of fun including the Royal lights show and a meet and greet with Santa!
+Plus, in November & December they have a “Winter Wonderland” with all kinds of fun including the Royal lights show and a meet and greet with Santa!